google-aai/tf-serving-k8s-tutorial/README.md

 ## Create a Model Server Docker Image

-### Docker files and docker images
+### Docker files and Docker images
 Docker images are snapshots of a virtual environment (operating system, installed software, files, etc.) and are often built on top of other Docker images.
-For example, the docker file `Dockerfile.cpu` has the following line:
+For example, the Docker file `Dockerfile.cpu` has the following line:

 ```
 FROM gcr.io/kubeflow/model-server:1.0